John Lande is the Isidor Loeb Professor Emeritus and former director of the LLM Program in Dispute Resolution.

 The International Institute for Conflict Prevention and Resolution gave him its award for best professional article for “Principles for Policymaking about Collaborative Law and Other ADR Processes,” 22 Ohio State Journal on Dispute Resolution 619 (2007) and honorable mention for “Using Dispute System Design Methods to Promote Good-Faith Participation in Court-Connected Mediation Programs,” 50 UCLA Law Review 69 (2002).

-He teaches courses on lawyering practice, dispute resolution processes, and dispute system design.
+He has taught courses on lawyering practice, dispute resolution processes, and dispute system design.

 He was named a fellow of Educating Tomorrow’s Lawyers (ETL), a project of the Institute for the Advancement of the American Legal System at the University of Denver.
 ETL posted a portfolio of materials from his innovative negotiation course to share with colleagues.